sorenmacbeth/flambo/Tutorial.md

 ### Initializing Spark

-flambo applications require a `SparkContext` object, which tells Spark how to access a cluster. `SparkContext` objects in turn require a `SparkConf` object that encapsulates information about the application.
-In our [`-main`](https://github.com/yieldbot/flambo/blob/develop/test/flambo/example/tfidf.clj#L35) method we first build a spark configuration, `c`, then pass _it_ to flambo's `spark-context` function which returns the requisite context object, `sc`:
+flambo applications require a `SparkContext` object which tells Spark how to access a cluster.
+The `SparkContext` object requires a `SparkConf` object that encapsulates information about the application.
+In our [`-main`](https://github.com/yieldbot/flambo/blob/develop/test/flambo/example/tfidf.clj#L35) method we first build a spark configuration, `c`, then pass it to flambo's `spark-context` function which returns the requisite context object, `sc`:

 ```clojure
 (let [c (-> (conf/spark-conf)